danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 )
 ```

-When you define resources, the package will generate a `.module` bundle that you can use to access any embedded assets and resources.
-Tools like [SwiftGen]({{page.swiftgen}}) also use this bundle to access resources.
+When you define resources for a package, the package will generate a `.module` bundle that you can use to access any embedded assets and resources.
+Tools like [SwiftGen]({{page.swiftgen}}) also use this bundle to access resources from the package.

-However, while this works great within the package itself, such as in package previews, Swift will not be able to use the `.module` bundle in external previews, due to its lacking capabilities to locate the bundle while in preview mode.
-If another package or an app uses the package, any previews that refer to the package assets in any way will crash.
+However, while this works great within the package, SwiftUI is currently not able to use the `.module` bundle in external previews.
+Any previews that refer to external package assets in any way will crash.

-This is most likely a bug, rather than the intended behavior, and is discussed in great detail [here]({{page.article1}}) and [here]({{page.article2}}).
-The proposed and currently working solution is to create a custom bundle extension, that adds some missing ways to resolve the bundle when it's being used in a preview.
+This bug is discussed in great detail [here]({{page.article1}}) and [here]({{page.article2}}), where [Skyler_S](https://developer.apple.com/forums/profile/Skyler_S) and [Jeremy Gale](https://hashnode.com/@jgale) proposes creating a custom bundle that adds additional ways to resolve a bundle when it's being used in a SwiftUI preview.

 ## Creating a custom bundle

-Let's solve this problem by defining a custom package bundle.
-First, extend `Bundle` with a class that we can use to find the package:
+To create this custom bundle, lets first extend `Bundle` with a private class that the package can use to find the package bundle:

 ```swift
 extension Bundle {